 PowerSchool is where your official grades and attendance will be kept.
 I will not put grades in Google Classroom.
 If your grade or attendance in PowerSchool does not match what you think it should, please let me know.

-Google Doc Grade Book
+Google Doc or Canvas Grade Book

 A few weeks into class, I will set up a “grade book” for students to keep track of their own grades and assignments.
-I will individually share a Google Doc with each student.
+I will individually share a Google Doc or Canvas Assignment with each student.
 This document will have links to the major assignments, scores for the assignments and due dates.
 It will also be used for discussing your projects.
 I will post comments and you can post comments in it.
 This document, though, will not keep your official grade.
 PowerSchool does that.
 We will use it, though, to keep track of and discuss your grade.

 Mr. Didier's Web Site